 Pressing this Vim command in the command mode saves your current document but does not exist in the existing session.

 This command will exit the current session without saving your changes.
 Note that you will see the E37 error if you have unsaved changes in your document.
 In such scenarios, you need to override this command and use q! instead.

 - :help [command]

-The help command performs a search operation on the command you’ve typed and shows relevant information on them right in the console.
+The help command performs a search operation on the command you’ve typed and shown relevant information on the right in the console.